-While all employers have an obligation under the SG legislation to pay these superannuation contributions, this does not override any other obligation required by Federal or State Awards, industrial agreements or employer contracts.
+While all employers have an obligation under the SG legislation to pay these superannuation contributions, this does not override any other obligation required by Federal or State Awards, industrial agreements or employment contracts.

 If an employer makes superannuation contributions under an Award and the Award fund is a complying fund, these contributions count towards meeting their SG obligations.
-But as the SG is now at 9.5% of each employee's earnings base, employers should ensure that no gap exists between the Award requirements and that for superannuation guarantee purposes, because penalties may apply.
+But as the SG is 10% (from 1 July 2021) of each employee's earnings base, employers should ensure that no gap exists between the Award requirements and that for superannuation guarantee purposes, because penalties may apply.

-Under the SG the employer must also choose between making these payments to a complying superannuation fund, MySuper product or Retirement Savings Account chosen by the employee under their choice of super fund rights.
-If they don't they might find themselves paying the Superannuation Guarantee Charge (including prescribed late payment penalties to the Australian Taxation Office).
+Under the SG the employer must also choose between making these payments to a MySuper product or a complying superannuation fund or selected by the employee under their choice of super fund rights.
+If the employer does not make the payments, they might find themselves paying the Superannuation Guarantee Charge, including prescribed late payment penalties, to the Australian Taxation Office.

-Where employers followed these obligations they are able to claim a tax deduction up to the limits allowed by the ATO.
-Should contribution payments not be paid by the due date and as a result, the SG Charge becomes payable then no tax deduction will be allowed.
+Where employers followed these obligations, they are able to claim a tax deduction up to the limits allowed by the ATO.
+Should contribution payments not be paid by the due date, and the SG Charge becomes payable, then no tax deduction will be allowed.

 The ATO has issued a number of specific rulings and determinations as guidance in determining an employer's obligations, who qualifies as an employee for superannuation purposes, including the status of contractors.